Buck Whaley in Smyrna in 1788-1789

 Whaley gives no first names, apart from one of the daughters who he names as Margotten.

-but it is unclear what the source is.
+But on examining this again, Ryan is unsure what the source is.

-He may be making an assumption (which turns out to be right, see below).
+He may be making an assumption based on my website (which turns out to be right, see the following).

 This must be our family: